swati-kadu/AquaSaviours/README.md

 Future Integrations:
-   Integrate with weather service to predict the rainfail and generate predictions about required consumption per house and save water if rainfall is not going to be adequate.
+   Integrate with weather service to predict the rainfall and generate predictions about required consumption per house and save water if rainfall is not going to be adequate.
    Provide area details where people consume water efficiently and water shortage is minimum.
    Provide rental flat data where water saving apps are provided and owner can view the water consumption.
    Set limit on daily water consumptions and support prepaid water availability.